-Despite these issues, if you have a large enough tank that is well suited for them, Copperband Butterfly Fish are a great choice to eliminate aiptasia is big tanks and really are an aquarium jewel.
+Despite these issues, if you have a large enough tank that is well suited for them, Copperband Butterfly Fish is a great choice to eliminate Aiptasia in big tanks and really are an aquarium jewel.

 - A beautiful fish community overall

 - Can be very difficult to feed

 - May attack other invertebrates such as desirable anemones